vasudev-gm/vasudev-gm.github.io/source/_posts/intel-CPU-stability-woes.md

 2. Performance profile will have PL1 and PL2 set to 125W and 253W respectively.
 3. Extreme profile will have PL1 and PL2 both set to 253W respectively.

+Updates as of 23 July 2024:

+Intel spokesperson Thomas Hannaford has confirmed in their [community forum][def15] they are root caused the issue to faulty microcode which exposed the CPU to higher voltages and the fix will be pushed via EFI firmware updates to motherboard vendors.

+Here is the official statement or excerpt:
+> Based on extensive analysis of Intel Core 13th/14th Gen desktop processors returned to us due to instability issues, we have determined that elevated operating voltage is causing instability issues in some 13th/14th Gen desktop processors.
+Our analysis of returned processors confirms that the elevated operating voltage is stemming from a microcode algorithm resulting in incorrect voltage requests to the processor.
+Intel is delivering a microcode patch which addresses the root cause of exposure to elevated voltages.
+We are continuing validation to ensure that scenarios of instability reported to Intel regarding its Core 13th/14th Gen desktop processors are addressed.
+Intel is currently targeting mid-August for patch release to partners following full validation.
+Intel is committed to making this right with our customers, and we continue asking any customers currently experiencing instability issues on their Intel Core 13th/14th Gen desktop processors reach out to Intel Customer Support for further assistance.

 ### Source(s)

 [TechPowerUp](https://www.techpowerup.com/321959/intel-statement-on-stability-issues-motherboard-makers-to-blame)